Vishrutkev/Error-404/README.md

 ## How to Run Project

-Clone the project into Android Studio and running the app will run the random number memorization game.
+1. Clone the repository to your local machine.

+2. Open the project in Android Studio.

+3. Build and run the project on an Android device or emulator.

+4. Follow the on-screen instructions to play the game and enjoy!

 ## Game Rules